booptroopeugene/booptroopeugene/posts/downtown-portland-a-detailed-overview-of-the-portland-protests.md

 title: '"Downtown Portland": A Detailed Overview of the Portland Protests'
 date: 2020-07-27T22:32:17.898Z
 author: Boop Troop Eugene
-summary: This post provides reassurances you may share with loved ones outside of Oregon as to what is and is not happening in Portland, and why.
-It gives concrete examples of some of the respectful, peacekeeping cohorts at the Justice Center, and names immediate steps you can take to contribute, to your own education and others', and financially, from home.
-Toby Loftus is a professional violist and a dedicated blogger on the Oregon Coast and a friend of Boop Troop Eugene.
-This blog post may be shared, with credit given.
+summary: Blatant Calm provides reassurances you may share with loved ones outside of Oregon as to what is and is not happening in Portland, and why.
 tags:
   - post
   - links